 In order to enable PC5 radio resource control in NG-RAN, per PC5 RAT A2X service authorization information and PC5 QoS parameters need to be made available in NG-RAN, this clause describes the corresponding procedures and aspects.

+NOTE: LTE Uu can control LTE PC5 and/or NR PC5 resource management from the cellular network and NR Uu can control LTE PC5 and/or NR PC5 resource management from the cellular network.

 5.11.2 Registration procedure